amittranaa/OpsMind-AI/README.md

 # OpsMind AI — Intelligent Incident Decision System
-* Note this tools is in improvement so it may be more advance so it reflects this readMe file may different and advance from these features.
+* Note that this tool is currently in development, so it may become even more advanced.
+Based on this information, the readme file may differ and expand on these features.

 ## 🚀 Overview

 OpsMind AI is a memory-driven incident intelligence system that learns from past incidents and improves future decisions using Hindsight.